p4lang/ntf/README.md

 NTF - Network Test Framework
 ===

-This repository contains sample mininet and docker infrastructure required to perform network tests on various applications on Behavioral Model version 2.
+This repository contains sample mininet and docker infrastructure required to perform network-wide tests of various applications on Behavioral Model version 2.

 The directory structure of NTF repository is shown below: